The Lady's Companion: Production

 Created by Gema R. Neira and María José Rustarazo, the series is a Bambú Producciones production.
-Carlos Sedes and Claudia Pinto took over direction duties.
+Carlos Sedes and Claudia Pinto Emperador took over direction duties.

 Release

 The 8-episode series debuted on Netflix on 28 March 2025.

 In May 2025, Netflix Spain announced that the series was cancelled after the release of season one.

 Reception

 Pere Solà Gimferrer of La Vanguardia lamented that everything is fake ("impostado") and that Nadia de Santiago goes too far in breaking the fourth wall to tell the viewer what they already see with their own eyes.

 HobbyConsolas gave the series 70 points ('good'), citing the "light-hearted tone of the narrative, the charisma of the protagonist and the effort of the production design" as positive elements.